Is it possible for a woman with cerebral palsy to get pregnant? What are the chances of a child being born with CP?

 Women will gradually gain weight as their pregnancies progress, which will also add more stress to the joints.
 This can increase the risk of injuries like falls.

-It may be a good idea for women who usually use walking aids to switch over to a wheelchair for the time being to prevent accidents and ensure their safety.
+It may be a good idea for women who usually use walking aids to switch over to a wheelchair for the time being to prevent accidents and ensure their safety, as well as the safety of their unborn baby.
+Discuss this with your doctor, and ensure that you continue to move and exercise your legs, even if you are using a wheelchair for much of the day.

 Understanding Cerebral Palsy and Pregnancy: Key Points